-The model could be extended by relaxing the assumption that employment is an absorbing state that can only be left by retirement or death, and assuming instead that employment relationships split up with some probability δ .
+Clearly, the unemployed worker will choose to search actively as long as the expected benefit from doing so exceeds the utility of being a non-participant.
+To make the problem interesting, we assume that, given full information about their type, high types would always find it worthwhile to search while low types never find it worthwhile to search.
+This implies that there exists a critical subjective job-finding probability such that the individual is just indifferent between searching and not searching.
+For each individual this probability is associated with a threshold duration of unemployment, $T < \infty$ , sufficient to reduce their confidence about being the high type to the point that their subjective job-finding probability is equal to $\tilde{p}(T, \theta)$ .
+We will refer to unemployed workers with t > T as discouraged workers, i.e., workers whose personal search history has lead them to revise their subjective beliefs downwards, to the point where they no longer see a point in only be left by retirement or death, and assuming instead that employment relationships split up with some probability $\delta$ .
 Such a model would complicate the analysis as one would also have to consider the informational content of the number of previous employment spells n of an individual with cumulative unemployment duration t.
 The equilibrium would have to be characterized by optimal policies for all combinations t and n and the respective consistent distributions, without altering the main insights of the model.
-Alternatively, to avoid a two-dimensional state space, one could assume perfect recall, i.e. that a worker, when being displaced, recalls the duration of unsuccessful search t that she had right before finding her job, or that the individual starts over with t=0 each time she loses her job.
+Alternatively, to avoid a two-dimensional state space, one could assume perfect recall, i.e. that a worker, when being displaced, recalls the duration of unsuccessful search t that she had right before finding her job, or that the individual starts over with t = 0 each time she loses her job.
 Neither extension is essential for the basic insights of the model, namely that individuals with longer unemployment history have lower beliefs about themselves.
 We therefore stick to the simplest case in which individuals remain employed until retirement.